C2 · Mastery TOEIC 905–990 IELTS 8.5–9.0 Mechanics & Cohesion

 I’ve finished the report, have you [finished the report]?

-Discourse markers act like "road signs" for the reader, telling them what kind of information is coming next.
+Discourse markers act like "road signs" for the reader, indicating what kind of information is coming next.

 Adding Info Furthermore, Moreover, In addition The car is fast.
 Moreover, it is very safe.